Vector Search and Retrieval

-Cosine similarity, dot product, and Euclidean distance are three common ways to compare vectors, but they do not measure the same thing.
-The most important difference is this: cosine similarity cares about direction, dot product cares about both direction and magnitude, and Euclidean distance cares about straight-line distance between points.
+Cosine similarity, Euclidean distance, and dot product are three common ways to compare vectors, but they do not measure the same thing.
+Cosine similarity cares about direction, Euclidean distance cares about straight-line distance between points, and dot product cares about both direction and magnitude.

 If you work with embeddings, retrieval systems, recommendation engines, or vector databases, choosing the wrong metric can distort what "similarity" means in practice.